unyt-org/uix/docs/manual/12 Style and Themes.md

 </div>;
 ```

+When the theme is activated on the backend, a `tailwind.css` file will automatically be generated in the root directory
+of your project.
+You can use this file to customize your tailwind theme and add custom styles.

 More information can be found in the [Tailwind CSS documentation](https://tailwindcss.com/docs).

 > [!NOTE]
 > We recommend using live reloading ([`uix -l`](./01%20Getting%20Started.md#the-uix-cli)) during development to update Tailwind CSS styles and automatically reload the pages when changes are made.

+> [!NOTE]
+> The default UIX dark/light mode system (e.g. `UIX.Theme.setMode("dark")`) does not work in combination with the TailwindCSS theme.
+> If you need dark/light mode support, we recommend that you use the built-in tailwind dark mode functionality (https://tailwindcss.com/docs/dark-mode)

 ### Manually overriding the mode